vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --container-network vic-containers-2:vic-container-network-2
     --container-network-firewall vic-containers-2:outbound</pre>

-For information about the trust levels that you can set, see [`--container-network-firewall`](container_networks.md#container-network-firewall) in VCH Deployment Options.
+For information about the trust levels that you can set, see [`--container-network-firewall`](container_networks.md#container-network-firewall) in Configure Container Networks.

 You cannot modify or delete an existing container network on a VCH.